atif-hussain/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to ...f

 My first step was to use a convolution neural network model similar to the NVidea's.
 I thought this model might be appropriate because it worked for many others and was simple enough to implement.